When bargain hunting U.S. industrials, best to tread lightly

 While Orlando is waiting for a turn in the manufacturing data before broadly recommending the sector, he has a favorable view on stocks that are benefiting from the current state of the economy, such as airlines and auto-related stocks.

 And while there are no automakers in the industrial sector, names that supply parts are likely to take advantage of the robust vehicle sales.
-Makers of engines and engine parts such as Cummins Inc (CMI.N) and BorgWarner (BWA.N), with forward PE's of 11.4 and 12.5 respectively, could have some upside, he said.
+Makers of engines and engine parts such as Cummins Inc and BorgWarner, with forward PE's of 11.4 and 12.5 respectively, could have some upside, he said.

 (Reporting by Chuck Mikolajczak)